cloudflare/cloudflare-docs/content/load-balancing/understand-basics/traffic-steering/steering-policies/least-outstanding-requests.md

 Refer to the [API documentation](/api/operations/load-balancers-update-load-balancer) for more information on the load balancer configuration.

+{{<Aside type="note">}}
-Note that Least Outstanding Requests Steering can also be configured on a pool as an [origin steering policy](/load-balancing/understand-basics/traffic-steering/origin-level-steering/least-outstanding-requests-pools/), taking into account outstanding request counts and weights for origins within the pool.
+Least Outstanding Requests Steering can also be configured on a pool as an [origin steering policy](/load-balancing/understand-basics/traffic-steering/origin-level-steering/least-outstanding-requests-pools/), taking into account outstanding request counts and weights for origins within the pool.
+{{</Aside>}}

 ## Limitations

-Least Outstanding Requests Steering can be configured for [DNS-only load balancers](/load-balancing/understand-basics/proxy-modes/#dns-only-load-balancing), but is only supported in a no-operation, dummy form.
+Least Outstanding Requests steering can be configured for [DNS-only load balancers](/load-balancing/understand-basics/proxy-modes/#dns-only-load-balancing), but is only supported in a no-operation, dummy form.
 For DNS-only load balancers, all pool outstanding request counts are considered to be zero, meaning traffic is served solely based on `random_steering` weights.

-Although it is configurable, it is not recommended to use Least Outstanding Requests Steering for DNS-only load balancers due to its partial support.
+Although it is configurable, it is not recommended to use Least Outstanding Requests steering for DNS-only load balancers due to its partial support.